Cognitive-Driven Development Helps Software Teams to Keep Code Units Under the Limit!: Introduction

 Without a clear understanding of this limit, code units might grow endlessly, making it harder for developers to reason about big code chunks.
 Indeed, recent research suggests that component size is a primary indicator of maintenance effort~\cite{Yossi:EMSE:2017}.
 As pointed out by Kent Beck, one of the first agile practitioners and strong advocates for well-designed code, ``\emph{The goal of software design is to create chunks or slices that \textbf{fit into a human mind}.
 The software keeps growing, but the human mind maxes out, so \textbf{we have to keep chunking and slicing differently} if we want to keep making changes} (emphasis ours).''\footnote{\url{https://twitter.com/kentbeck/status/1354418068869398538}}.

-Cognitive-Driven Development (CDD for short)~\cite{CDD:ESEM:2022,Souza:ICSME:2020,Pinto:ICEIS:2022} is a novel design coding technique we proposed that aims to reduce the complexity of code units (e.g., a class) by systematically posing a limit in the number of coding items --- that adds complexity to that code unit --- that could be used at once.
+Cognitive-Driven Development (CDD for short)~\cite{CDD:ESEM:2022,Souza:ICSME:2020,Pinto:ICEIS:2022} is a design coding technique that aims to reduce the complexity of code units (e.g., a class) by systematically posing a limit in the number of coding items --- that adds complexity to that code unit --- that could be used at once.
 Since CDD can be straightforwardly measured (in essence, it relies on counting the occurrences of complexity items in a given code unit), developers have little doubts about when and how they should apply it.
 Moreover, by limiting the number of items of complexity, CDD can guide developers to refactor code by increasing the awareness of classes (or methods) with higher complexity. \emph{Or so we think.}

 \textbf{\emph{This paper~~}} We present the first ``in vivo'' study on the use of CDD in an industrial setting.
 This study was conducted at Zup Innovation, a Brazilian Tech company.
-We have studied CDD as a standalone software development practice for over one year.
+We have studied the use of the CDD practice for over one year.
 This paper shares details about the studied project, the teams, and how they used CDD.
 Our goal with this report is to reflect on the team's (good and bad) experiences in using CDD on a daily basis to create a real-world software product.
-We revisited the artifacts created during the software development process to achieve this goal.
-In particular, 1) we mined our \texttt{git} logs, to find events that could indicate the use of the CDD practice, 2) we watched our video calls, in which the team reflected on the pros/cons of using CDD, 3) we talked to the development team to double-check whether our findings are aligned with their perceptions, and 4) we studied the team's documentation, in which they shared their rationale for their design and architectural decisions.
+Therefore, our main research question is the following: